Common year starting on Monday

 A common year starting on Monday is any non-leap year (i.e., a year with 365 days) that begins on Monday, 1 January, and ends on Monday, 31 December.
-Its dominical letter hence is G. The most recent year of such kind was 2018 and the next one will be 2029 in the Gregorian calendar, or likewise, 2019 and 2030 in the Julian calendar, see below for more.
+Its dominical letter hence is G. The most recent year of such kind was 2018, and the next one will be 2029 in the Gregorian calendar, or likewise, 2019 and 2030 in the Julian calendar, see below for more.
 This common year is one of the three possible common years in which a century year can begin on and occurs in century years that yield a remainder of 300 when divided by 400.
-The most recent such year was 1900 and the next one will be 2300.
+The most recent such year was 1900, and the next one will be 2300.

-Any common year that starts on Sunday, Monday or Tuesday has two Friday the 13ths: those two in this common year occur in April and July.
-Leap years starting on Sunday share this characteristic, but also have another in January.
+Any common year that starts on Monday has two Friday the 13ths: those two in this common year occur in April and July.

-In this common year, Martin Luther King Jr. Day is on its earliest possible date, January 15, Valentine's Day, U.S. Independence Day and Halloween fall on a Wednesday, President's Day is on February 19, Saint Patrick's Day is on a Saturday, Juneteenth is on a Tuesday, Memorial Day is on May 28, Labor Day is on September 3, Thanksgiving is on its earliest possible date, November 22, and Christmas is on a Tuesday.
+From July of the year in this type of year to September in the year that follows this type of year is the longest period that occurs without a Friday the 13th, unless the following year is a leap year starting on Tuesday, in which case the gap only 11 months, as the next Friday the 13th is already in June.

+This type of year has three instances of Tuesday the 13th: in February, March and November.
+Leap years starting on Thursday have this characteristic in January, April and July.

+This year has four months (April, July, September and December) which begin on a weekend-day.